 Beautiful days pass by in Woo-yeon and loving relationships.
 Of course, at times they fight, but they manage to make up for it.

-They learn how to compromise and voice out their emotions for them not to misconstrue what they really feel.
+They learn how to compromise and voice out their emotions so they do not misconstrue what they really feel.
 By fighting often, they make up often – eventually adjusting to each other.

 “I fell for you 3,840th times today.”